DEAR MEMBERS

 STATUTORY AUDIT

-M/s B S R & Co LLP, Chartered Accountants, (Firm Registration Number 101248W/W-100022), the Statutory Auditors of the Company has given their report(s) on the financial statements of the Company for the financial year ended 31st March 2024, which forms part of the Annual Report.
+M/s B S R & Co LLP, Chartered Accountants (Firm Registration Number 101248W/W-100022), are the Statutory Auditors of the Company, who were re-appointed for a second term of five (5) years at the 44th Annual General Meeting (AGM?) held on 26th September 2022 to hold the office from the conclusion of the 44th AGM of the Company upto the conclusion of the 49th AGM of the Company.
+M/s B S R & Co LLP, Chartered Accountants, (Firm Registration Number 101248W/W-100022), the Statutory Auditors of the Company has given their report(s) on the financial statements of the Company for the Financial Year ended 31st March 2025, which forms part of the Annual Report.
 There is no qualification, reservation, adverse remark, comments, observations, or disclaimer given by the Statutory Auditors in their report(s).
 There were no frauds reported by the Statutory Auditors under the provisions of Section 143 of the Companies Act, 2013.

 SECRETARIAL AUDIT

 Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with rules framed thereunder, M/s.
 H.O.
-Gulati & Co., Practicing Company Secretaries, were appointed as the Secretarial Auditors of the Company to carry out the Secretarial Audit for the year ending 31st March 2024.
+Gulati & Co., Practicing Company Secretaries, were appointed as the Secretarial Auditors of the Company to carry out the Secretarial Audit for the year ending 31st March 2025.
 The Report of the Secretarial Audit is annexed herewith as Annexure - V.

+There are no qualifications, reservations, adverse remarks, comments, observations, or disclaimers made by the Secretarial Auditors in their report.
 There were no frauds reported by the Secretarial Auditors under the provisions of Section 143 of the Companies Act, 2013.

 INTERNAL AUDITOR

-In accordance with the provisions of Section 138 of the Act and rules made thereunder, the Board of Directors of the Company had appointed for the financial year 2023-24, M/s.
-O.P.
-Bagla & Co.
+& Co.
 LLP, Chartered Accountants, as an Internal Auditor to conduct the Internal Audit of the Company.
 Their scope of work includes reviewing operational efficiency, effectiveness of systems & processes, compliances and assessing the internal control strengths in all areas.
-Internal Auditors findings are discussed, and suitable corrective actions are taken as per the directions of Audit Committee as on-going basis to improve efficiency in operations.
+Internal Auditors? findings are discussed, and suitable corrective actions are taken as per the directions of Audit Committee as on-going basis to improve efficiency in operations.
+During the Financial Year 2024-25, no fraud was reported by the Internal Auditor of the Company in their Audit Report.

 ANNUAL SECRETARIAL COMPLIANCE REPORT

-In accordance with the SEBI Circular dated 8th February, 2019 read with Regulation 24A of the SEBI Listing Regulations, the Company has obtained an Annual Secretarial Compliance Report from M/s.
+In accordance with the SEBI Circular dated 08th February 2019 read with Regulation 24A of the SEBI Listing Regulations, the Company has obtained an Annual Secretarial Compliance Report from M/s.
 H.O.
-Gulati & Co., Practicing Company Secretaries, confirming compliances with all applicable SEBI Regulations, Circulars and Guidelines for the year ended 31st March 2024 and was submitted to the stock exchange.
+Gulati & Co., Practicing Company Secretaries, confirming compliances with all applicable SEBI Regulations, Circulars and Guidelines for the year ended 31st March 2025 and was submitted to the stock exchange.

 COMPLIANCE WITH SECRETARIAL STANDARDS

-During the year under review, the Company has complied with the applicable provisions of the Secretarial Standard on meetings of the Board of Directors (‘SS-1) and the Secretarial Standard on General Meetings (‘SS-2) issued by the Institute of Company Secretaries of India.
+During the year under review, the Company has complied with the applicable provisions of the Secretarial Standard on meetings of the Board of Directors (SS-1?) and the Secretarial Standard on General Meetings (SS-2?) issued by the Institute of Company Secretaries of India.

 COST RECORDS

-During the year ended 31st March 2024, the Company is engaged in Manufacturing and primarily in trading of Sewing Machines & related accessories and trading of Home Appliances.
+During the year ended 31st March 2025, the Company is engaged in Manufacturing and primarily in trading of Sewing Machines & related accessories and trading of Home Appliances.
 More than 90% of revenue generated by the Company comes from the trading activities, therefore, the turnover generated from the manufacturing activity is below the threshold limit to come under the purview of Cost Audit as per Section 148 of the Companies Act, 2013.
 Therefore, the Company is not required to maintain cost records as per sub-section (1) of Section 148 of the Act.

 PARTICULARS OF EMPLOYEES